Discover How Differences in Tolerance Lead to Buzzed Driving and Car Accidents

 Nearly 30 People Die Every Day in Alcohol-Impaired Vehicle Crashes

 Every 50 minutes, someone in the U.S. dies in an alcohol-related crash.
 Over the course of one year, that’s 10,000 lives lost because someone chose to get behind the wheel after drinking.
 And, it’s not just adults being killed.
 Last year, 1,233 children aged 14 and under were killed in drunk-driving crashes.
 Colorado has been keeping statistics on fatal and injury crashes in the state, and as noted in 2014, state police responded to 3,712 fatal and injury crashes.
 A majority of those auto accidents, some 70%, were caused by five specific issues.
 Driving under the influence of alcohol or drugs was the third leading cause of those accidents, right behind excessive speeding and distracted driving.
-Check New Horizon Recovery, a San Diego drug rehabiliation center if you know someone who is in need of help.

 That’s why Colorado law enforcement continues to hammer the message that even small amounts of alcohol impact your ability to drive.
 You don’t have to be drunk to be impaired; being buzzed does impact your ability to drive.
 Even if you never reach the legal limit of .08 BAC, your ability to operate a vehicle safely is impacted way before.
 According to officials: